Tik Tik Tik (2018 film): Development

-After working together in Miruthan (2016), Jayam Ravi was again impressed by a storyline narrated by Shakti Soundar Rajan and agreed to work on another film in March 2016.
+After working together in Miruthan (2016), Ravi Mohan was again impressed by a storyline narrated by Shakti Soundar Rajan and agreed to work on another film in March 2016.
 Jhabak Movies agreed to produce the venture.
-It is the first Indian film in the space genre.
-The team began pre-production work thereafter, with Jayam Ravi describing it as the biggest film in his career.
+It was promoted as the first Indian film in the space genre although Kalai Arasi (1963) had a similar genre.
+The team began pre-production work thereafter, with Ravi describing it as the biggest film in his career.

 Casting and crew

 Actress Nivetha Pethuraj joined the film's cast in September 2016.
-She was selected due to her knowledge of martial arts.
-She is trained in jujutsu and kickboxing.
-Aaron Aziz, a Malaysian-based actor who mostly performed in Malaysian and Singaporean drama and films, was selected as the lead villain, marking his entry into Tamil cinema.
-Jayam Ravi's son, Aarav, plays the role of his son in this film too.
+She was selected due to her knowledge of martial arts; she is trained in jujutsu and kickboxing.
+Aaron Aziz, a Malaysian-based actor who mostly performed in Malaysian and Singaporean drama and films, was selected for a villainous role, marking his entry into Tamil cinema.
+Ravi's son, Aarav, plays the role of his son in this film too.

 D. Imman composed the music for this film, continuing his collaboration with the director.

 Filming

 The team began filming in October 2016 at EVP Film City and Majestic Studio in Chennai.
 The film is also being shot in Munnar, where the shooting has been halted for a while due to the arrival of forest elephants near the shooting spot.
 The total duration of VFX scenes is 80 minutes in the film.

-The teaser was released on August 15, 2017.
-The film was initially scheduled to be released on January 26, 2018, but was postponed and eventually released on June 22, 2018.
+The teaser was released on 15 August 2017.
+The film was initially scheduled to be released on 26 January 2018, but was postponed and eventually released on 22 June 2018.

 Music

-The film's score and songs were composed by D. Imman.
-The title track was released on December 11, 2017.
+The film's score and songs were composed by D. Imman in his 100th album.
+The title track was released on 11 December 2017.
 The song was sung by Yogi B, Yuvan Shankar Raja and Sunitha Sarathy.
-The full album was released on January 6, 2018.
+The full album was released on 6 January 2018.
 The album has eight songs, four of which are instrumental songs (two theme songs and two karaoke songs).
 All the songs were written by Madhan Karky.
-This is Imman's 100th album.
-"Kurumba" (Father's Love) in the film featured real photographs and videos from Jayam Ravi's personal family collection.
+"Kurumba" (Father's Love) in the film featured real photographs and videos from Ravi Mohan's personal family collection.